Inspire the next generation. Boost your CV. Help grow the profile of the business continuity and resilience industry.

 To help you, we have devised some hints and tips for blog writing here.

 BCI is a global network.
-We have chapter and forum meetings worldwide.
+We have regular community meetings worldwide.
 These meetings are organised and run by members in the local area.
 Get involved, and you can meet BCI members in your area and discuss the latest developments in business continuity and resilience.